mopius/mepp-ios-sdk/README.md

 To use the MEPP SDK in your project, the minimum deployment target must be iOS 8.0.

-If your try to use this framework with an existing Swift project, make sure that you existing project uses Swift 2.3 (Legacy Swift).
-Swift >= 3.0 is currently not supported.
+If your try to use this framework with an existing Swift project, make sure that you existing project uses Swift >= 3.0.

-You have to set **Use Legacy Swift Language Version** to **Yes** in your existing or new Project.

 ### CocoaPods